DJSiddharthVader/Simulations-02712-Project/README.md

 - [ ] Matrix curation/generation code
   - [x] generate random matrices with a set sparsity
-  - [ ] use matrices that represent special adjacency graphs (e.g. planar graphs)
+  - [x] use matrices that represent interesting graph patterns
   - [ ] find matrices inspired by actual bacterial systems
     - @hiller_2020 may be a good starting point